nlfiedler/tiered-vector/README.md

 * https://www.researchgate.net/publication/225174363_Tiered_Vectors_Efficient_Dynamic_Arrays_for_Rank-Based_Sequences

 This data structure supports efficient get and update operations with a running time of O(1) as well as insert and remove operations on the order of O(√N).
 It uses a collection of circular buffers to achieve this with a space overhead on the order of O(√N).

+## Performance

+Expect random remove/insert operations on a tiered vector to be orders of magnitude faster than a standard vector.
+Note that the benchmarks use different values because using an equal number for both data structures would take much too long.

 ## Examples